PennyLaneAI/pennylane/doc/development/legacy_plugins.rst

 .. _plugin_overview:

-Building a plugin
+Building a legacy plugin
 =================

+For adding a plugin that inherits from the new device interface, see :doc:`/development/plugins`.

-Writing your own PennyLane plugin, to allow an external quantum library to take advantage of the automatic differentiation ability of PennyLane, is a simple and easy process.
-In this section, we will walk through the steps for creating your own PennyLane plugin.
+PennyLane plugins allow an external quantum library to take advantage of the automatic differentiation ability of PennyLane.
+Writing your own plugin is a simple and easy process.
+In this section, we will walk through the steps for creating your own PennyLane plugin within the legacy device API.
 In addition, we also provide two default reference plugins — :mod:`'default.qubit' <.default_qubit>` for basic pure state qubit simulations, and :mod:`'default.gaussian' <.default_gaussian>` for basic continuous-variable simulations.